General Adoption Information

 Pet registration and identification:

-With your adoption you receive an I.D. tag, and your pet is registered with the shelter.
+At the time of adoption, you will receive an I.D. tag for your animal’s microchip.
+Microchipping is standard practice.
+Your contact information will be registered at the time of adoption to ensure your pet can be linked back to you if ever lost.
 Keep identification on your pet at all times and call the shelter immediately if your pet is lost.
 Pets wearing I.D. can be returned promptly, saving you considerable expense and days or weeks of anxiety.
 Lost pets may be left to wander or may be kept by well-meaning citizens who presume the animals are abandoned.

 The most likely time for your pet to wander is in its first few days of adjustment to unfamiliar surroundings.
 The trees, fences and roads that represent obvious boundaries to you are meaningless to your pet.
 Confine your pet for a period of time until it bonds with you.
 Spend some time teaching it to recognize and respect its new boundaries.